junxit/us-congress-bills-113/metadata.md

 - 2014-07-25 — Considered as unfinished business. (consideration: CR H6834-6835)
 - 2014-07-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 399 - 0 (Roll no. 454). (text: CR 7/23/2014 CR H6704-6705)
 - 2014-07-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 399 - 0 (Roll no. 454).(text: CR 7/23/2014 CR H6704-6705)
+- 2014-07-28 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.